cornell-brg/pymtl-tut-hls/README.md

 A synthesizeble C/C++ design is first verified using C/C++ unit testing before passing the C/C++ code to Vivado HLS using a TCL file interface.
-We then wrap the generated Verilog file with a PyMTL wrapper, which exposes the original design as a PyMTL hardware module using a val/rdy latency-insensitive interface.
+We then wrap the generated Verilog file with a PyMTL wrapper, which exposes the original design as a PyMTL hardware module.
 Finally, PyMTL is used to simulate the wrapped Verilog design with a user-defined test harness.

 Getting Started: Population Count Example
 --------------------------------------------------------------------------